finalize-ai/finalize-core/README.md

 Visit [our website](https://finalize.ai) for downloads of the editor and tools.
+We are currently accepting waitlist applications on our website.